 China is the world’s largest producer of phosphate rock (48% of the world’s supply in 2013).
 It also uses a large amount of phosphorus to sustain its growing population.
 But China’s reserves of phosphorus, a key element for growing food, could be exhausted within the next 35 years if the country maintains its current production rate (Liu 2016).

-Inevitably, the combination of rising cost will force phosphate production to peak and then decline, even in Morocco (Bardi 2009).
+Inevitably, the combination of rising cost and declining oil will force phosphate production to peak and then decline, even in Morocco (Bardi 2009).

 Mohr S.H., et al. 2013.
 Projections of future phosphorus production.
 Philica Article number 380.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer, Barriers to Making Algal Biofuels, and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: Collapse Chronicles, Derrick Jensen, Practical Prepping, KunstlerCast 253, KunstlerCast278, Peak Prosperity , XX2 report

 Walan, P., et al. 2014.
 Phosphate rock production and depletion: Regional disaggregated modeling and global implications.
 Resources, Conservation and Recycling 93: 178-187.

 The aim of this study is not to provide accurate predictions of future production of phosphate rock, and certainly not to foretell a date of a peak in production.
 What this study does attempt to show is that large global reserves of phosphate rock do not necessarily mean large annual production.